gipplab/preprint_generator/README.md

 The Enhanced Preprint Generator offers the following features:

- - Generate preprints with more related papers: The tool utilizes powerful algorithms to suggest related papers to include in your preprint, helping you to create more comprehensive and impactful research.
+ - Generate preprints with related papers: The tool utilizes powerful algorithms to suggest related papers to include in your preprint, helping you to create more comprehensive and impactful research.
  - Add a BibTeX annotation to the PDF: The tool also generates a BibTeX annotation, which can be used to easily cite your preprint in other works.

 ## Contributing